SkylineCommunications/dataminer-docs-connectors/connector/doc/Miranda_iControl_XML_Gateway.md

 ## How to use

 Via the **Miranda iControl XML Gateway**, a list of devices (nodes) is retrieved.
 Only supported devices are retrieved.

-A limited list of supported parameters is retrieved from these devices.
+The connector currently only supports the device *Miranda XVP-3901*.

 The communication to the XML Gateway is done via **serial** commands, so the parameters are retrieved one by one.
 Based on the number of devices, an update of a parameter could take some time.